 NHTSA - The Handrail Inspection Tool and Procedure

 The inspection tool is inexpensive and the procedure for detecting potentially fatal handrail designs is quite simple.
-The inspection tool is a standard 1/2” hex nut measuring 3/4” across the flats.
-This nut is tied to 1/8” thick cotton cord measuring 36” in length with overhand knots.
-The drawstring should have a minimum length of 30” when tied to the nut and attached so that a pull of at least 10 pounds does not separate the nut from or break the drawstring.
+The inspection tool is a standard 1/2 in. hex nut measuring 3/4 in. across the flats.
+This nut is tied to 1/8 in. thick cotton cord measuring 36 in. in length with overhand knots.
+The drawstring should have a minimum length of 30 in. when tied to the nut and attached so that a pull of at least 10 pounds does not separate the nut from or break the drawstring.

 Steps to conduct a handrail inspection are: